matheus3301/great-automation-challenge/README.md

 ### Executing the Project

-If the code run as expected, it'll open your Chrome and follow the Sing Up steps.
+If the code runs as expected, it'll open your Chrome and follow the Sing Up steps.
 To change the account creation email, you can change the value of email variable.

 ![Executing](/executing.gif)